Monday, 23/10/1994

 “What?”

 “You.
 Crying.
 I heard.”
-Her voice was barely audible as she was looking at her hands that now gripped the edge of the mattress.
+Her voice was barely audible as she looked at her hands, now gripping the edge of the mattress.

 “Yes.”
 Rosalie pointed at the wall with a tiny finger.
 “I sleep there.”
 Even if she had been crying, how had this girl heard it through the wall – surely it hadn’t been that loud?

 “But why are you... in my room?”
 Her head felt quite fuzzy from the interrupted sleep, which made the situation feel even stranger.
-The girl next to her looked at her for a while before speaking again.
+The girl next to her looked at her, though not in the eyes – for a while before speaking again.
 Rather than an answer, it was another question.

 “Why do you cry?
 You cry yesterday too.
 And before.”

 The morning wake-up call startled Amelia awake.
 She felt a weight on her right shoulder.
-She realized that she was sitting on her bed, leaning against the wall, with her knees pulled up against her.
+She realised that she was sitting on her bed, leaning against the wall, with her knees pulled up against her.
 And leaning against her in a similar posture was the little girl, still asleep, barely covered by the blanket pulled up against them.
 She had no real recollection of how they had ended up like this.
-But their hands were still holding each other.
-Her own hand wasn’t big by any means, even for her age, but the girl’s hand was noticeably smaller yet.
 She certainly wouldn’t have expected something like this from her, given she seemed to prefer avoiding everyone.
 Regardless, she found herself feeling grateful.
-She’d not even realized how much she needed someone even just to hold her hand again, since her parents would never be doing so again.
+She’d not even realised how much she needed someone, even just to hold her hand again, as the girl had during the night; her parents would never be doing so again.
 At that thought, she had to try and hold back tears again.

-“Hey,” she spoke out after calming down, and squeezed the girl’s hand.
+“Hey,” she spoke out after calming down, squeezing the girl’s hand.
 She wouldn’t have minded staying like this, but they’d get reprimanded – again – if they were late.
 “It’s time for breakfast.”
-Slowly, the girl opened her eyes, and sleepily rubbed her eyes with her right hand.
-Then she tensed, as if only just realizing she was not alone.
-But then she relaxed again and glanced at Amelia uncertainly.
-The latter realized that the former had not been in the room when she’d been introduced to everyone else, nor had they talked since, until now.
-“My name is Amelia, by the way.”
-The girl seemed to glance at her again without turning her head but said nothing.
-“So, what’s yours?”
+Slowly, the girl opened her eyes and sleepily rubbed them with her hand.
+Then she tensed as if only just realising she was not alone.
+She glanced at Amelia uncertainly.
+The latter realised that the former had not been in the room when she’d been introduced to everyone else, nor had they talked since, until now.
+“My name is Amelia.”
+The girl seemed to glance at her again without turning her head, but said nothing.
+“What’s yours?”

-“Rosalie Lilian,” she said after a moment in a hushed voice.
+“Rosalie Lilian,” the girl eventually replied in a hushed voice.
 It seemed she tried to say something more.
 “Mc...
 Mc...”
 But then she stopped, or perhaps gave up.
 Amelia suspected it was something too difficult for her to pronounce.
 Rosalie Lilian.
 Not many kids would introduce themselves by more than their first name.
 The girl really was a little strange, as Noah had said.

-Amelia’s gaze wandered to her storybook that was partially hidden under her pillow.
-The girl’s name combination had immediately reminded her of one of her favourite stories in the book, ‘The Rose and the Lily.’
-It was a fairy tale-like story about two sisters.
-The elder sister, Rose, was a beautiful, energetic young girl and well-liked by everyone.
-Lily was a shy girl who most paid little attention to.
+Amelia’s gaze wandered to her storybook, partially hidden under her pillow.
+The girl’s name pair immediately reminded her of one of her favourite stories in the book, ‘The Rose and the Lily.’
+It was a fairytale-like story about two sisters.
+The elder sister, Rose, was a beautiful, energetic young girl, well-liked by everyone.
+Lily was a shy girl whom most people paid little attention to.
 She always seemed to be in her sister’s shadow, both figuratively and literally.
 But even when Amelia’s parents had first read the story to her and as she had been watching the pictures that went along with it, she’d been immediately drawn in more by the younger sister.
-The ending aside, the people in the story always seemed to appreciate roses better than lilies, both in treatment of the characters and with their namesakes.
+The ending aside, the people in the story always seemed to appreciate roses better than lilies, both in the treatment of the characters and with their namesakes.
 Even the title put Rose first, after all.
 But for Amelia...

 “I see.”
 She looked at the girl and smiled.
 “Do you think I could call you Lily?
 I like lilies better.”
-She winked slightly awkwardly – and after saying it out loud, she realized maybe the girl would find that insulting.
+She winked slightly awkwardly, and after saying it out loud, she realised the girl might find that insulting.
 But then the small voice replied:

 “Yes.”